frederic-perez/AmE-dictionary/data/idioms.md

 __worthy cause__ A cause that merits attention, aid, or action due to an inherent goodness of values or intention. _The lawyer decided to waive her fees because she felt that the young man’s case was a worthy cause._
 __wouldn’t listen__ _He wouldn’t listen._
 __wouldn’t touch something/someone with a ten-foot pole__ (_BrA_ wouldn’t touch something/someone with a barge pole) If you say that you wouldn’t touch something or someone with a barge pole, you mean that you do not want to have anything to do with them. _The history of the building kept the price down.
 No one would touch it with a barge pole._ _A woman like that wouldn’t touch me with a ten-foot pole._ Note: A barge pole is a very long pole that is used to move a barge (= a long, flat boat) forward.
+__wrangle with (something)__ To struggle to understand, solve, or deal with something.
 __wrap (one’s) head around it__ :seven: To comprehend something that one considers challenging, confusing, or a foreign concept. _I’m trying to wrap my head around it._
 __wrap around one’s finger__ (twist around one’s finger) Exert complete control over someone, do as one likes with someone, as in _Alison could twist just about every man around her finger._
 __wrap my head around something__
+__wrap up__ :two: __2__ To complete something, such as a task; to put the finishing touches on something. _You go on ahead, I just need to wrap up some work before I head home._
-__wreak havoc__ :three: (wreaked havoc) To cause a lot of problems.
+__wreak havoc__ :four: /riːk ˈhæv ək/ (wreaked havoc) To cause a lot of problems.
+__writ large__
 __write (one’s) own ticket__ :two::hammer:
 __write someone or something off__
 __writing on the wall, the__ :four: An omen of impending disaster or ruin. _I’ve seen the writing on the wall._
 __written all over (one’s) face__ Evident by one’s facial expression.
 Said of one’s emotions or inner thoughts. _Jenny said she wasn’t scared before we went into the haunted house, but terror was written all over her face._
+__wuss__ _slang_ Someone who is too nervous, afraid, or reserved to do anything too intense, extreme, or risky.
 __x, y, and z__ _n_ A figure of speech used when making a hypothetical argument or example. _Well, I could say, “God doesn’t exist because of X, Y and Z.”_
 __X’s and O’s__ :three: (Xs and Os) __1__ _sports_ The symbols used to denote the players on one’s team (and usually those of the opposing team) in a diagram of a play (i.e., the formation the players will take when trying to score or move the ball).
 The term often refers to the plays themselves. _That coach is great with the x’s and o’s, but the team’s execution has been very disappointing._ _The key is making the Xs and Os work for the Tigers._ __2__ By extension, knowledge of how something works. _Before you start on that report, call Shelly—she knows all the x’s and o’s of the budget._ __3__ Kisses and hugs.
-__yada, yada(, yada)__ :seven: (yadda yadda yadda) __1__ _slang_ [:scroll: The phrase was popularized by the television show Seinfeld in the 1990s.]
+__yada, yada(, yada)__ :nine::m: (yadda yadda yadda) __1__ _slang_ [:scroll: The phrase was popularized by the television show Seinfeld in the 1990s.]
 Used to summarize, characterize, or represent information or chatter that one finds boring, trivial, or unnecessary.
+Boring or empty talk.
 Sometimes spelled “yadda, yadda, yadda.” _So then I ran into my friend, Sarah.
 Sarah and I went to high school together, and we were really good friends until we had a bit of a falling out.
 Yada, yada, yada, the point is that I haven’t seen her in a long time._ __2__ _slang_ By extension, et cetera; so on and so forth. _A: “What are you up to tonight?”
 B: “Not much.
 Dinner, homework, yada, yada.
 How about you?”_ _There were all sorts of things stuck in that attic—old furniture, dolls’ houses, broken appliances, yada, yada, yada._
 __yankee dime__ A kiss. _My grandmother would always say, “Come give me a yankee dime, my dear,” when she wanted a kiss._
 __yap, yap, yapping all day long__ Talking nonstop, especially about insignificant things. _Connie’s nice enough, but once she starts yap, yap, yapping all day long, I feel a headache coming on._
+__yea or nay__ :two: Yes or no. “Yea” is pronounced (and commonly misspelled as) “yay.” _What do you think of this outfit for tonight?
+Yea or nay?_
 __yeah, yeah (,yeah)__ _informal_ A dismissive phrase commonly used to express impatience, frustration, or incredulity with what the previous speaker has said. _Yeah, yeah, we’ve heard it all before.
 Now when is your organization going to start taking steps toward real change?_ _A: “And then my dog ate my homework, I swear.”
 B: “Yeah, yeah, yeah.
 Tell me what really happened.”
 A: “I might have forgotten about the assignment.”
 A: “There we go.”_
+__yen__ A desire.
+Often used in the phrase “have a yen for (someone/something).” _Meredith has a real yen to be a surgeon, which, combined with her work ethic, should bring her much success._
+__yo__ _slang_ A colloquial variant of “hello,” used either as a greeting or to get someone’s attention. _“Yo, they’re making a movie!_
 __you are what you eat__ To be healthy, you need to eat good food.
 __you bet__ _Do you want more coffee?
 You bet._
 __you can say that again__ I agree completely; what you said is especially true. _A: “Wow, that exam was brutally difficult.”
 B: “You can say that again!
 It was the hardest test I’ve ever taken.”_